 Sec.
-522. Law Enforcement Authority Within the Gaming Premises and Appurtenant Parking Facilities.
+523. Law Enforcement Authority Within the Gaming Premises and Appurtement Parking Facilities.

-Consistent with the provisions of Section 3, 4 and 5 of the Compact, and within the respective applicable territorial limits provided in same, the following sections set forth the respective law enforcement authority of the Tribe and the State:
+Consistent with the applicable territorial limits provided in the Compact, the following sections set forth the respective law enforcement authority of the Tribe and the State:

 (A) The duly constituted Tribal law enforcement authorities of the Tribe shall have primary law enforcement authority, and all necessary or helpful powers in connection therewith, to enforce all Tribal criminal laws applicable under the Compact.
-The laws of the State may be enforced by the Tribal law enforcement authorities on non-Tribal lands where the Tribal law enforcement authorities have been duly commissioned by a local law enforcement agency.
-By written request of the Tribe, local, State, or federal law enforcement officers my be granted authority to enforce Tribal criminal laws.
+The laws of the State may be enforced by the Tribal law enforcement authorities on non-tribal lands where the Tribal law enforcement authorities have been duly commissioned by a local law enforcement agency.
+By written request of the Tribe, local, State, or federal law enforcement officers may be granted authority to enforce Tribal criminal laws.

-(B) The Tribe shall have concurrent law enforcement authority, and all necessary or helpful powers in connection therewith, to enforce all State and federal criminal laws made applicable by the compact.
-This concurrent law enforcement authority shall be secondary to that of the State.
+(B) The Tribe shall have concurrent law enforcement authority, and all necessary or helpful powers in connection therewith, to enforce all State and federal criminal laws made applicable by the Compact.
 This concurrent law enforcement authority may be initiated in emergency situations by arrest or other appropriate action, but otherwise may be initiated or continued only after immediate and effective notice to the Department of Public Safety and Corrections.
+The Tribe shall forward all Tribal Police Reports to the Department of Public Safety and Corrections within twenty-four (24) hours concerning investigations conducted on or in the Tribal gaming facility and operation on Appendix "A" lands.

-(C) The State shall have primary and concurrent law enforcement authority, and all necessary or helpful powers in connection therewith, to enforce all State and federal criminal laws made applicable by the Compact.
-Except as stated in Subsection E below, the jurisdiction and law enforcement authority accorded by the Tribe to the State by this section (i.e. 522) is limited to the territory contained in Appendix A to the Compact and identified as the gaming premises and appurtenant parking facilities.
-As noted supra., this latter jurisdictional and territorial limitation is likewise applicable to Section 3: (AX3) of the Compact, and in Section 520 of this Ordinance, insofar as the subject matter jurisdiction accorded to the State concerns criminal law and Class III gaming.
+(C) The State shall have concurrent law enforcement authority, and all necessary or helpful powers in connection therewith, to enforce all Tribal, State, and federal criminal laws made applicable by the Compact.
+Except as stated in Subsection E below, the jurisdiction and law enforcement authority accorded by the Tribe to the State by this Section (i.e. 523) is limited to the territory contained in Appendix A to the Compact and identified as the gaming premises and appurtenant parking facilities.
+As noted supra., this latter jurisdictional and territorial limitations is likewise applicable to Sections 520, 521 and 522 of this Ordinance, insofar as the subject matter jurisdiction accorded to the State concerns criminal law and Class III gaming.
 No other extension or expansion of criminal law or Class III gaming subject matter jurisdiction is consented to nor authorized by this Ordinance.
 The State is not obligated to exercise or take any action pursuant to such authority and powers on Tribal lands.
-The Tribe recognizes that the primary law enforcement agency of the State is the Department of Public Safety and Correction.
+The Tribe recognizes that the primary law enforcement agency of the State is the Department of Public Safety and Corrections.
+The Department of Public Safety and Corrections is to receive immediate and effective notification upon the discovery that a criminal act may have occurred in the gaming facility.
+Likewise the Chitimacha Tribal Gaming Commission shall receive immediate and effective notification from the Department of Public Safety and Corrections upon the discovery that a criminal act may have occurred in the gaming facility.
+The notification provisions contained herein shall not be required in those circumstances wherein such notification would reasonably be expected to compromise an ongoing investigation, in which case notification shall be given, instead, to a designated State or Tribal official satisfactory to both parties.